CSU-WPT/game-dev-workshop/workshop-book/src/unity/input_config.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="./groundwork_photos/step_31.png" alt="Unity Editor Home Page">

+24. Add the inner *if* statement that you see up above.
-24. What does this even mean?:
+    - What does this even mean?:
         - We **nested** this addition inside of our *context.performed* if statement
             - This ensures that if we press the jump button while the player object is airborne, we won't add more force to the player (i.e. double jump)
                 - Not necessarily a bad thing.
 Feel free to implement this later if you want to.

         - *if (isGrounded) {...}*
             - If isGrounded is true (i.e. we are on the ground)
         - *rb.AddForce(Vector3.up * jumpStrength, ForceMode.Impulse)*
             - We will add an impulse force (instantaneous force) to our Rigidbody component, which will, in turn, affect the player object.
-        - This force will be equal to the 3D up vector (whose value is (0, 1, 0)) and multiply it by our jump strength
+            - This force will be equal to the 3D up vector (whose value is (0, 1, 0)) multiplied by our jump strength

 <br/>